shrutiVij1502/ECR/README.md

 write this content in the Dockerfile

-Now to run and build the images , use the following commands
+Now to run and build the image , use the following commands

 ```
 docker build -t awsimage1:v1 .